alexmattson/full-stack-proposal/README.md

 - [ ] Review styling.

 ### Bonus Features (TBD)
-- [ ] Emphasis on simple yet engaging animated transition elements throughout the site similar to [ChartJS][ChartJS]
+- [ ] Emphasis on simple yet engaging animated transition elements throughout the site similar to [ChartJS][ChartJS2]
 - [ ] Make charts comparative to other applicants
 - [ ] Notifications for upcoming events
 - [ ] Gmail integration to allow a user to see all emails from the email listed as the contact for the application